Citation-based Plagiarism Detector: New citation software tool hunts for plagiarism

 Benefits of CbPD

-In short, using CbPD in tandem with other detection software programs should make plagiarism easier to detect.
+In short, using CbPD in tandem with other plagiarism check software programs should make plagiarism easier to detect.
 This should discourage academic dishonesty and promote academic integrity.
 Detecting gross scientific misconduct, as in the case of the revoked doctoral thesis of Karl-Theodor Zu Guttenburg, is an auspicious victory.
 The major contribution of CbPD is its independence: its efficacy does not depend on how words are strung together or their language.
 This is because it analyzes the citation order in a document and overcomes limitations of word-based detection software, which is often stymied by translations, paraphrasing, and Rogeting while requiring comparatively minimal computational complexity to do this.
 Finally, CbPD has a broad appeal and is applicable to any kind of document that has citations in it.

 Future of CbPD